Lawmakers to finish Louisiana budget on session’s final day

 Before they wrap up their work, lawmakers also planned to complete the state's multi-year construction budget and a measure to spend millions in unbudgeted money from the current year.

 The largest disagreement, over public school financing, was resolved days ago.
-K-12 teachers will get a $1,000 pay raise in the 2019-20 school year, and districts will get new discretionary money for their operations.
+K-12 teachers will get a $1,000 raise in the 2019-20 school year, school support workers will get $500 more annually and districts will get $39 million in new discretionary money for their operations.

+The school financing plan was the centerpiece of Democratic Gov. John Bel Edwards' limited legislative agenda, fulfilling a promise he made to teacher unions who are backing him in his campaign to win reelection to a second term.
+He describes it as the first step in a multiyear plan to move teacher pay to the Southern average.
+Approval marked his main victory of a session that saw his minimum wage and equal pay protection proposals fail for a fourth year.

+The session was expected to be the final gathering of the four-year term, a period packed with 11 legislative sessions and marked by sharp partisan disagreements, particularly between House GOP leaders and the governor.

 Comments